elringus/unity-google-drive/README.md

 More info about the Google Drive folders: https://developers.google.com/drive/v3/web/folder.

+### How to logout or force user to login/select another Google account?
+Use `GoogleDriveSettings.DeleteCachedAuthTokens()` method to remove all the cahced auth data which will force the user to login again on the next request.
+You can always get `GoogleDriveSetting` instance using `GoogleDriveSettings.LoadFromResources()` static method.
+While in editor, you can also use 'Delete cached tokens' button to permanently delete all the cached data.

 ### Can I access someone else's Google drive or skip authentication in the browser?
 To work with anyone's Google Drive, it's mandatory to complete OAuth procedure for that user, which requires opening a browser window to login and allow the app to access their drive.
 It's a security measure [enforced by Google](https://developers.google.com/identity/protocols/OAuth2).